-    This musical documentary about the almost forgotten 1969 Harlem Cultural Festival is an energising watch with possibly one of the all-time great soundtracks.
-It's also keen to make a statement as Benjamin Cox discovers.
+This musical documentary about the almost forgotten 1969 Harlem Cultural Festival is an energizing watch with possibly one of the all-time greatest soundtracks.
+It's also keen to make a statement as we will discover.

 With anticipation building for the forthcoming next instalment, what better time is there to revisit the film that recently reclaimed the title of Biggest Film In History?
 Time for Benjamin Cox to join the Blue Man Group...